sailfishos-patches/patchmanager/README.md

 ## Information for Patchmanager developers

-Please see the [PatchManager Developer README](README-Developers.md) for information on developing Patchmanager itself.
+Please see the [Patchmanager Developer README](README-Developers.md) for information on developing Patchmanager itself.